Lowe's Interview Questions

 2. Why do you want to work for Lowe’s?

-• Say you enjoy doing home improvement projects and you think you can learn a lot at Lowe’s.
+• Say you enjoy doing home improvement projects and think you can learn a lot at Lowe’s.

-• Say you enjoy working with people and you think you will get to do that at Lowe’s.
+• Say you enjoy working with people and think you will get to do that at Lowe’s.

-3. Tell us about your work history?
+3. Tell us about your work history.

-• If you have any work experience in the home improvement industry mention it but be sure to highlight any cashier and/or customer service experience you have.
+• If you have any work experience in the home improvement industry, mention it, but be sure to highlight any cashier and/or customer service experience you have.

 4. What is your greatest strength?